mxmgorin/gmboy/README.md

   Select your ROM directory and launch games directly from the emulator menu.

 - **Re-bindable Controls and Combo Inputs**
-  Gamepad bindings and combo actions can be customized through the bindings.json file.
+  Gamepad bindings and combo actions can be customized through the `bindings.json` file.
+You can see the default [bindings](#default-bindings) for reference.

+- **Multiple Palettes**
+  Includes different color palettes with ability to add by editing the `palettes.json` file.

 - **Config Management**
-  Customize the config.json file via a built-in menu or by editing it manually.
+  Customize the `config.json` file via a built-in menu or by editing it manually.

-- **Multiple Palettes**
-  Includes different color palettes with ability to add by editing the palettes.json file.

-- **Slow and Turbo Modes**
-  Ability to slow down or speed up emulation.
-Speed is adjustable via the config.

-- **Rewind**
-  Undo your actions and retry sections without restarting.
-Adjustable via the config.

-- **Save States**
-  Save your game progress and resume where you left off.
-Auto save states on exit/start can be toggled via the config.

 - **Tests**
   Integrated SM83 json tests, blargg tests, mooneye test suite (via `cargo test`).